Geoffrey Keyes (VC): Operation Flipper

 In October–November 1941, a plan was formulated at Eighth Army headquarters to attack Axis headquarters, base installations and communications.
 One objective was the assassination by a Commando team of Erwin Rommel, the commander of the Axis forces in North Africa.
 The raid was intended to disrupt enemy organisation before the start of Operation Crusader.
 Operation Flipper was led by Acting Lieutenant-Colonel Keyes with his superior, Lieutenant-Colonel Robert Laycock, joining as an observer.
 Keyes, who had been present throughout the planning stage, selected the most hazardous task for himself: the assault on the supposed headquarters of the Afrika Korps in a house near Beda Littoria.
 Following a botched landing by submarine, where over half the raiding party and their equipment failed to get ashore, the men endured an exhausting approach in torrential rain.

 Keyes tried to enter the house but was confronted by a sentry.
-Keyes struggled in the doorway with the sentry until the guard was shot by his second-in-command.
+Keyes struggled in the doorway with the sentry until the guard was shot by Keyes' second-in-command.
 Surprise lost, Keyes, his second-in-command and a sergeant entered the building.
-Keyes felt faint and collapsed.
+Keyes was shot in the ensuing firefight, felt faint and collapsed.
 Shortly after a confused period inside the house Keyes's body was carried outside by his men and left.
 The official version is that Keyes opened the door to a nearby room, found Germans inside, closed it again abruptly, reopened it to hurl in a grenade and was shot by one of the Germans.
 Only one round was fired by the Germans during the raid on the HQ.
 Another possible explanation for this was that his fellow Commando Captain Robin Campbell fired several rounds at the sentry, one of which probably hit Keyes and led to his death a few minutes later.

 The men retreated to a position from which they were later taken prisoner.
 The second-in-command also had to be left since he was shot in the leg by one of his own men.
 On Rommel's orders, Keyes was buried with full military honours in a local Catholic cemetery.
 It was later ascertained that the house was not Rommel's HQ but a supply centre that he seldom if ever visited; he had been in Italy at the time of the attack.
 Despite the debacle, Keyes was posthumously awarded the Victoria Cross, the citation read: